canvasdevelopers/firebase-web-push-notification-quickstarter/README.md

   ## How to create firebase app ?

+  1. from https://console.firebase.google.com create a Project
+  2. open your project
-  from https://console.firebase.google.com create an app and click </> icon to get javascript code repleace them in firebaseinit.js
+  3. and click </> icon to get javascript code
+  4. repleace them in firebaseinit.js

   ## How to get Firebase Public Vpaid Key id ?
-   Project Overview gearicon > Project Setting > Cloud Messaging > Web Push certificates > Key Pair (Generate and copy keypair)
+  5. Project Overview gearicon > Project Setting > Cloud Messaging > Web Push certificates > Key Pair (Generate and copy keypair)

+  ## manifest.json sender id is wrong ?

+  6.if u see browser console saying manifest.json sender id is wrong.. in console message u will see what is correct sender id